Clinical-Virology-Unit/Metatropics/README.md

 input: change to input PATH
 outdir: change to output PATH
-fasta: change to human genome file PATH
+Human_host_fasta: optional path to the human background genome (if unset, human depletion is skipped)
+Other_host_fasta: optional path to any additional host genome (e.g. mosquito; also optional)
 dbmeta: change to ViralRefseq database PATH
 quality: 30 # for high-quality genomes
 depth 20 # for high-quality genomes